spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ## Conclusion

 That's all there is to it!
 Your app is now configured to accept and respond to voice commands.
 Hopefully, this guide gives you an idea of the power of Spokestack.
 Spokestack has everything you need to start building rich voice experiences in your apps in an elegant way.
-If you're interested in advanced topics (such as configuring the pipeline's sensitivity or adding your own custom wakeword), check out our other Concepts and Design guides.
+If you're interested in advanced topics (such as configuring the pipeline's sensitivity or adding your own custom wake word), check out our other Concepts and Design guides.